harkiransahota/AutomatedExtractionOfAssemblyRelevantFeatures/README.md

 ## Citation

-If you use this code in your work, please cite:
+If you use this code, datasets, or the accompanying rule base in your research, please cite the corresponding publication:

+> Harkiran Sahota and Adam Kłodowski.
-> *Automated Extraction of Assembly-Relevant Features from Mesh-Based CAD Models for Rule-Based Assembly Planning*
+> *Automated Extraction of Assembly-Relevant Features from Mesh-Based CAD Models for Rule-Based Assembly Planning.*
+> Journal of Intelligent Manufacturing (under review), 2026.

 ---